-World Plumbing Day 2024: History, theme, and Significance
+World Plumbing Day: History, Theme, and Significance

 The international plumbing community, as represented by the Council, has a vital role in promoting the link between good quality plumbing, health, environmental sustainability and, increasingly, economic prosperity.

-March 11 is marked by celebrations, competitions, seminars, and activities all around the world.
-People from within and outside the plumbing fraternity come together to learn, share knowledge, build connections and find opportunities to collaborate to improve the quality of, and access to, fresh water and safe sanitation.
+March 11 is marked by celebrations, competitions, seminars, and activities all around the world.ย People from within and outside the plumbing fraternity come together to learn, share knowledge, build connections and find opportunities to collaborate to improve the quality of, and access to, fresh water and safe sanitation.

 History of World Plumbing Day